John Marsteller - Obituary

 John is survived by his three children John W. Marsteller, Jr., Martha E. Halvorson and her husband Kevin, Susan M. Helms and her husband Stephen; eight grandchildren, Jason Rineholt and his wife Alecia, Matthew Rineholt and his wife Morgan, Jeromey Marsteller, Heather Grove and husband Corey, Catherine, Victoria, Daniel and Timothy Halvorson; six great grandchildren, Ava, Austin and Paige Grove; Daniel, Elizabeth and Sara Rineholt; son-in-law Donald Rineholt, sisters Jean Ruff, Edith Matthews, and Janice Felzenberg and her husband David; and numerous nephews, nieces, and cousins.
 He was preceded in death by his wife Mary, his parents, a daughter Helen E. Rineholt, a grandson Nathan Lee Marsteller, a sister Ruth Trout, and brothers-in-law Charles Trout, Marcus Ruff, and Fred Matthews.

 There will be a viewing on Sunday, June 21, from 5-7 p.m. at Hartenstein Funeral & Cremation Care, Inc., 19 S. Main St., Stewartstown.
 There will be a second viewing from 9:30-10:30 a.m.
 Monday at the North Hopewell-Winterstown Volunteer Fire Company, 12246 Winterstown Road, Felton, PA 17322 with a funeral service celebrating not only John's life, but Mary's as well, at 10:30 a.m.
+Guests are kindly asked to wear masks to both the viewings and the service to keep everyone safe.
 John will be laid to rest next to his beloved Mary at Round Hill Cemetery immediately following the service.
 If desired, memorial contributions may be made in John and Mary's memory to St. Matthew Evangelical Lutheran Church Library, Choir, or Food Pantry at 839 W. Market St., York, PA 17401.

 HartensteinCares.com